 NUSU wants every part of the student community to be represented and have their voice heard.
-If you are a local student who commutes to university from home, in need of care, advice or just a friendly face to have a chat with, you can contact NUSU’s Commuting Students’ Officer.
+If you are a student from a low-income background or household and you're in need of support financially, check out the resources below.
+Need some advice?
+Feel free to have a chat with our very own Student Advice Centre.

 Both NUSU and the University have financial support in place for students with financial difficulties:

 NUSU offers Participation Bursaries of £200 for students from a lower income backgrounds who want to get involved with clubs and societies.
 Eligibility and application details can be found under the Get Involved tab on the NUSU website.

 The Student Advice Centre (located on the ground floor in NUSU) has financial advisers who offer guidance on a host of different financial issues, including scholarships, Student Finance Enland/Wales/NI, estrangement issues and debt management.
 All support if free and confidential.
 More information can be found on the SAC page on the NUSU website.